-[Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.]
+- a A legal deed shall not be executed on behalf of the Parish Council unless authorised by a resolution. - b Subject to Standing Order 23(a), any two councillors may sign, on behalf of the Parish Council, any deed required by law and the Proper Officer shall witness their signatures.